MJeat/Documentation/Cyber-Projects/DevSecOps/Phase-1-4.md

 ### 2.4.
 Nginx - Internal Server Files (Host's Nginx + Docker Containers)
-This part will set up nginx separately from Docker's compose files and Dockerfiles.
+This part will set up a new nginx separately from Docker's compose files and Dockerfiles.
 Nothing should change much.
 The only change is a small change in the nginx conf file.

-First, you just need to run the fullstack in Docker containers first, and the frontend listens on port 8080:80
+First, you just need to run the full-stack in Docker containers first, and the frontend listens on port 8080:80

 Second, in your host machine, go to: `/etc/nginx/sites-available/default.conf`, and update it like this: